-To address recent changes in State law the City has prepared revised regulations for ADUs in consultation with the California Coastal Commission and in September 2022 the City Council approved a Local Coastal Program Amendment, which is being reviewed by the Coastal Commission.
-The City's new Accessory Dwelling Unit (ADU) program includes two Architect-designed ADU building plans specific for Carpinteria, one 400 square feet and the other 480 square feet.
-These plans will be pre-approved by the City's Plans Examiner and available to residents at no cost in order to facilitate the construction of ADUs throughout the City.
+To address recent changes in State law the City has prepared revised regulations for ADUs in consultation with the California Coastal Commission and in September 2022 the City Council approved a Local Coastal Program Amendment, which is being reviewed by the \.
+The Coastal Commission- approved the City's Local Coastal Program Amendment and the City Council adopted the final ADU regulations, which took effect in February 2023.
+The City's new Accessory Dwelling Unit (ADU) program also includes two Architectarchitect-designed ADU building plans specific for Carpinteria, one 400 square feet and the other 480 square feet.
+These plans will beare pre-approved by the City's Plans Examiner and available to residents at no cost in order to facilitate the construction of ADUs throughout the City.
 Program 2 in the Housing Plan describes additional actions the City will take to encourage and facilitate development of ADUs during the planning period.